 Personal income tax

-Minnesota collects income taxes from its residents utilizing three tax brackets.
+Minnesota collects income taxes from its residents utilizing four tax brackets.

 For single taxpayers:

 - 5.35 percent on the first $25,070 of taxable income.

 - 7.05 percent on taxable income between $25,071 and $82,360.